plankanban/planka/charts/planka/README.md

-# Planka Helm Chart
+# PLANKA Helm Chart

-[Planka](https://github.com/plankanban/planka) is an OSS alternative to Trello that you can host yourself, and this is a Helm Chart to make it easier to deploy to K8s.
+This Helm Chart simplifies the deployment of [PLANKA](https://github.com/plankanban/planka) on Kubernetes.

-Shoutout to [this issue](https://github.com/plankanban/planka/issues/192) who have been asking for this Helm Chart.
+Shoutout to [this issue](https://github.com/plankanban/planka/issues/192) for requesting a Helm Chart!

 ## Issues